Health care Side effects of medicinal products

 Red hand letters notify medical professionals

-It can take a while for the package insert and specialist information to be updated.
-Despite this, doctors and pharmacists should be notified about new findings as quickly as possible.
-This is where red hand letters come in.
-These are sent to medical professionals by the authorization holder in consultation with the relevant authorities and provide information about new usage risks as well as the measures that can be used to minimize them.
+It can take time for the package insert and specialist information to be updated.
+However, doctors and pharmacists should be notified about important new findings as quickly as possible.
+In Germany, this is where “red hand letters” come in.
+These are sent to medical professionals by the approval holder in consultation with the relevant authorities and provide information about new usage risks as well as the measures that can be used to minimize them.

 The benefit must outweigh the risk